wvlet/airframe/airframe/README.md

-Airframe
+Airframe DI
 ===

-Airframe is a dependency injection library tailored to Scala, which is useful for isolating various concerns in your programing in order to focus on the most important application logic.

-## What is Dependency Injection?

-Dependency injection ([Wikipedia](https://en.wikipedia.org/wiki/Dependency_injection)) is a design pattern for simplifying object instantiation; Instead of enumerating necessary objects (dependencies) within constructor arguments, DI framework builds objects on your behalf.
-In Java we can use Google's [Guice](https://github.com/google/guice), but its syntax is not suited to Scala, so we redesigned it for Scala so that we can naturally use Scala's syntax (trait and types) with DI.
+Airframe DI is a new dependency injection library designed for Scala.
+Dependency injection ([Wikipedia](https://en.wikipedia.org/wiki/Dependency_injection)) is a design pattern for simplifying building objects; Instead of manually passing all necessary objects (dependencies) into the constructor argument, DI framework builds the object on your behalf.

+Airframe DI has three major features:
+- Bind: Inject necessary objects to your service without hand wiring.
+- Design: Allow switching the application implementation at runtime.
+- Session: Initialize and terminate injected services with lifecycle management hooks (e.g., onStart, onShutdown).

+Airframe DI enables isolating the the application logic and service design.
+This abstraction addresses the common patterns in writing applications, such as:

+- Switching the implementation between production and test/debug code.
+- Minimizing the service implementation for the ease of testing.
+- Configuring applications using config objects.
+- Managing resources like database/network connections, threads, etc. .
+- Managing differently configured singletons.
+- etc., ...

+Airframe is available for Scala 2.11, 2.12, 2.13, and [Scala.js](https://www.scala-js.org/), and ready for JDK11.

+In Scala we have various approaches for dependency injection: [cake pattern](http://jonasboner.com/real-world-scala-dependency-injection-di/), [Google Guice](https://github.com/google/guice), [Macwire](https://github.com/adamw/macwire), [reader monad](https://softwaremill.com/reader-monad-constructor-dependency-injection-friend-or-foe/), etc. For more detailed comparison, see the following article:

-- [DI Framework Comparison](https://wvlet.org/airframe/docs/comparison.html).
-Comparing Airframe with Google Guice, Macwire, Dagger2, etc.
+- [DI Framework Comparison](https://wvlet.org/airframe/docs/comparison.html): Comparing Airframe with Google Guice, Macwire, Dagger2, etc.

 ## Quick Start